evd/synology-host/README.md

 * Go to "Settings" of Download Station, then to the "File Hosting" section, then click "Add" and select the downloaded file, confirm the addition.
 * In the editing, specify the "Username" and "Password", you can get them on the website, namely:
     - "Username" can be found in the settings (My ID, format ХХХХХХ)
-    - "Password" in the opened window (quality selection) when downloading any release by clicking on uses at the bottom left next to the RSS icon.
+    - "Password" in the opened window (quality selection) when downloading any release by clicking on "usess" at the bottom left next to the RSS icon.
 * In "RSS Feeds" add "http://insearch.site/rssdd.xml" (current URL in the quality selection window when downloading any release)
 * For automatic downloading, add to the download filter for each series:
     - Name - Any